-Cheryl obtained her BFA in Visual Arts from York University and is a CHAT graduate (Class of ‘91).
-She and her husband, Barry Schwartz, are the proud parents of two current TanenbaumCHAT students, Abe (Class of ‘22) and Lee (Class of ‘25).
+Cheryl obtained her BFA in Visual Arts from York University.
+She and her husband, Barry Schwartz, are the proud parents of Abe ’22 and Lee ’25.

 Jordan has more than twenty years of experience in merchant banking, investment banking and law.
 Jordan is the Managing Partner of Windsor Private Capital, a Toronto-based merchant bank managing private debt and equity investments on behalf of high-net-worth, family office and pension fund investors.
 He has served on several public and private company boards including Concordia International, Atlas Financial Holdings, Xceed Mortgage Corporation and Perk Inc.

-After graduating CHAT, Jordan received his B.A. from York University and his JD/MBA from the Schulich School of Business and Osgoode Hall Law School.
-Jordan is the proud father of two current TanenbaumCHAT students, Hayley (Grade 12) and Justin (Grade 10), and hopefully a third, Ryan (currently in Grade 5).
+Jordan received his B.A. from York University and his JD/MBA from the Schulich School of Business and Osgoode Hall Law School.
+Jordan is the proud father of Hayley ’22, Justin ’23, and hopefully a third TanenbaumCHAT student, Ryan (currently in Grade 7).

 David is a private equity investor, advisor, and board member, and spent 18 years as a Managing Director at Onex Corporation, a Toronto-based private equity firm.
 David spent most of 2020 / 2021 advising the Canadian Federal Government on COVID-related business relief programs, including serving as the inaugural CEO of Canada Enterprise Emergency Funding Corp.
-David currently serves as a board member of TanenbaumCHAT and as the school's Development Chair.
+David currently serves as the school's Development Chair.
 Previous community roles include those of board member of UJA Federation of Greater Toronto and a member of UJA's strategic planning committee on fund raising, and co-chair of Shaarei Shomayim’s capital campaign.
-David and his wife, Naomi, have four children, with their oldest son having recently graduated from TanenbaumCHAT and two other children currently attending the school.
+David and his wife, Naomi, have four children, including one alum (Class of ’21) and a current student (Class of ’25).
 David has an MBA from Harvard Business School and a B.Comm. from the University of the Witwatersrand in South Africa.

 Micki has worked with various committees with Friends of Simon Weisenthal Center (Co-Chair of Spirit of Hope 2014), Canadian Friends of the Israel Museum and UJA.
 Within UJA, Micki was Co-Chair of the Lion of Judah and Atarah divisions, Co-Chair of the 2012 and 2013 Walk with Israel, Israel Engagement Committee (helping lead an initiative with CHAT) and Major and Top Gifts campaign.
 She has served on the Board of Directors of the JCCs, The Leo Baeck Day School and Koffler.
-She was Vice Chair 2014-2016 and then Chair of the Board of Hillel Ontario 2016-2018.
+She was Vice Chair 2014 to 2016 and then Chair of the Board of Hillel Ontario 2016 to 2018.
 Currently, she is the JFCS Board Chair of Resource Development and is on the Board of KCJE.

 Micki and her husband participated on the Fisher Flight program through JFNA.
 She is the recipient of the 2014 UJA Leadership Development Award.
-Micki is married to Sam and they have two children, Eden (Class of ‘25) and Ethan (grade 8 LB and future class of ‘26).
+Micki is married to Sam and they have two children, Eden ’25 and Ethan ’26.

 Kevin’s background is as an assurance and business advisory partner with a focus on the financial services and investment management industries.
 A CPA, Kevin is the Regional Managing Partner of Grant Thornton for Central Canada, where he leads some 750 colleagues across 17 offices in the delivery of advisory, tax and assurance services.
 Kevin is also responsible for coaching partners and, as part of Grant Thornton’s growth strategy, onboarding senior talent, and other investment opportunities.

 He has experience working with owners, presidents, CEOs, CFOs and presenting at boards of directors’ meetings as well as working with stakeholder groups to achieve their objectives.
 Kevin moved from South Africa to Toronto in 2001.
-He currently has two daughters at TanenbaumCHAT and a son at Bialik Hebrew Day School.
+He has two daughters (Classes of ’22 and ’24), and a son at Bialik Hebrew Day School.

 Craig is the CEO of Cidel Bank Canada.
 Prior to joining Cidel as a co-founder in 1999, he was a managing director in CIBC World Markets’ Financial Products Division.
 He is a member of the Pension and Endowment Investment Advisory Committee to the President of the University of Toronto, a member of the investment committee at Baycrest Centre for Geriatric Care’s Foundation, and a Foundation Trustee for the Jewish Foundation of Greater Toronto.

 Craig was previously a director of the UJA Federation of Greater Toronto, director and treasurer of Baycrest, co-chair of the Baycrest investment committee and President of Robbins Hebrew Academy.
 Craig graduated with a BSc in Economics from the University of Pennsylvania, Wharton Business School.
-He and his wife Elyse Zelunka are proud parents to two TanenbaumCHAT grads (Sarah ’18 and Evan ’20), Daniel (Grade 10) and Sophie, a future TanenbaumCHAT student.
+He and his wife Elyse Zelunka are proud parents of Sarah ’18, Evan ’20, Daniel ’23 and Sophie, a future TanenbaumCHAT student.

 Shawn is a partner with Ernst & Young, serving in their Information Technology Advisory practice.
 He has over 25 years of experience in consulting, with a focus on leading large-scale business and IT transformation engagements.
 Shawn attended the University of Western Ontario and earned his HBA from the Richard Ivey School of Business.

-Shawn and his wife Debbie are proud parents of TanenbaumCHAT student Ava, and Leah, currently at the Toronto Heschel School.
+Shawn and his wife Debbie are proud parents of Ava ’23, and Leah, currently at Crestwood.
 Shawn recently spent time volunteering in Rwanda, providing pro bono consulting to local startup companies as part of a global social sabbatical program.
 In his spare time, Shawn enjoys running, travel and playing hockey.

 A litigator since 1990 with a wide-ranging commercial and estates practice, Stephen is a long time, and present, Board member at the Beth Torah Congregation where he has held a number of officer positions including that of Treasurer, Vice President, and President.
 During his time as President at Beth Torah, the Congregation initiated both its membership and physical building expansion and commenced a successful multi-million dollar fundraising campaign.
 In addition, Stephen acted for over two decades as General Counsel to a private academy in Toronto that taught children with learning disabilities and he continues to be active in assisting in that regard.
 In 2016 Stephen was a chaperone on the Toronto contingent of the March of the Living.
-Having joined the Board in 2015, Stephen and his wife, Maura, are the proud parents of Drew, class of ’15, and Goldie, class of ’17.
+Having joined the Board in 2015, Stephen and his wife, Maura, are the proud parents of Drew ’15 and Goldie ’17.